quadrismegistus/llp/README.md

 corpus = llp.load('ECCO_TCP')         # load the corpus by name or ID
 ```

-4) And play with convenient Corpus and Text objects:
+...and play with convenient Corpus objects...

 ```python
 df = corpus.metadata                  # get corpus metadata as a pandas dataframe